uwrit/leaf-docs/docs/documentation/admin/dataset/index.md

 ### Determine the Template and Query
 Next, we'll determine which dataset template is the best fit for this new dataset by checking the [Dataset Templates Reference](#dataset-templates-reference) below.
 In FHIR labs are generally represented as [Observations](#observation), so let's use that.

-For demonstrative purposes we'll use data from the [MIMIC Critical Care Database](https://mimic.physionet.org/), but the methods here can be applied to other data models as well.
+For demonstrative purposes we'll use data from the <a href="https://mimic.physionet.org/" target="_blank">MIMIC Critical Care Database</a>, but the methods here can be applied to other data models as well.

 Let's suppose we have a SQL table or view representing labs (including platelets) called `dbo.v_LABEVENTS` that looks like this: